Reportable Cancer Cases

 - During the generally long interval between exposure and diagnosis of cancer, a person may have changed jobs or residences.
 This means they may have been exposed in one county and diagnosed in another.

-These and other considerations can make it difficult to evaluate potential geographic clusters.
+These and other considerations can make it difficult to evaluate potentially alleviated cancer rates by geography.
 In addition, the more populated area (county) could mask any potential variation in a small geographic area (city).
 OSCaR is currently developing a Geographical Information System (GIS) to allow analysis of data for small areas.
 This is a new direction for the cancer registry, and only limited data are currently available.

 Rates based on small numbers of cases or on a sparsely populated geographic area must be evaluated carefully.
 Chance variation is a common problem when the numbers used to calculate rates are extremely small.
 Large fluctuations often occur in rates based on small numbers that do not reflect real changes in the cancer burden of the underlying population.